 Though the WordPress software is free, you need to buy the domain name and hosting.
 You can get the domain name for $12/year.
 The pricing for Bluehost’s hosting plan starts at $2.95 per month(36 months sign up) plus you get a free domain name and for Siteground, it is $3.95 per month.

 Official Website: https://wordpress.org/

 WordPress.com is another version of WordPress owned and hosted by Automattic.

-It’s free and simple to use but the customization is limited.
+It’s a free and simple-to-use blogging platform but the customization is limited.

-To use some of its features you need to upgrade to various paid plans depending on your need.
+To use some of its features you need to upgrade to various paid plans depending on your needs.

 The free plan provides .wordpress.com domains – for example, digitalutsav.wordpress.com – but in paid plans, you can use custom domains.